nathanielswayze/yyc-toolbox/README.md

 [![Join the Valkyrians discord server](https://img.shields.io/discord/1236119944714780672?label=Discord&logo=discord&logoColor=white)](https://discord.gg/FRgGkgUhRK)

 Basically a YYC mod tool.
 This is very much a WIP and will take some time to finish.
-As such, no releases will be built for now.
-It is only when it's fully finished for release that I will upload the loader.

 ## Feature/plans list